+Students enrolled in the University of Nebraska are members of an academic community in which academic integrity and responsible conduct are essential for the community to function.
 Professional conduct is an academic requirement and is expected from students in all educational and professional settings.
-Professional conduct is demonstrated by:
+Professional conduct is regularly assessed by Program faculty as demonstrated by behavior consistent with:

-- behavior consistent with the APTA's Code of Ethics and Guidelines for Professional Conduct (available on the APTA web site). - ongoing demonstration of appropriate Professional Behaviors (previously called Generic Abilities) as specified in Appendix A. - students at the University of Nebraska are members of an academic community in which academic integrity and responsible conduct are essential for the community to function.
-To ensure that students know what is expected of them, the University has adopted the Standards of Academic Integrity and Responsible Conduct ("Standards").
+- APTA's Code of Ethics and Guidelines for Professional Conduct (available on the APTA web site: www.apta.org). - Professional Behaviors (previously called Generic Abilities) as specified in Appendix A. - University of Nebraska Standards of Academic Integrity and Responsible Conduct ("Standards").
+Student Code of Conduct